Yiyi127/FocusCameraJuniorDevPHP/README.md

 ```
 - 3. Restart Apache to apply the changes.

 ### 5. Running the Application
 Open your web browser and navigate to http://focuscamera.local (or http://localhost/FocusCameraJuniorDevPHP if not using a virtual host).
+If you wanna see if the server is running, go to http://focuscamera.local/test.php (or http://localhost/FocusCameraJuniorDevPHP/test.php), it will show "It's working" if the server status is normal.

 ### 6. API Endpoints
 - POST api/create.php: Create a new customer